RSPA New Player Practice by Invite OnlyUpdated December 15, 2017

-YES - you can play on one set night.
+YES - most teams play on one set night.
+Some teams request more than one night.
 If you request to play only one set night, we will accomodate your team (not counting the two Friday nights that all teams must play.
 If your team prefers more than one different nights, the schedule will be flexible depending on your division and your preferred choice of nights.
 We do give teams the option of a set game night, and we do give the teams the option to choose preferred parks and nights, and we will try to accomodate teams as much as possible.

 Do we play on long weekends?

-We do not schedule Friday or Monday games on weekends with holiday weekends.
+We only schedule Friday or Monday games on weekends with holiday weekends if your team requests.
 We do offer the option of playing on holiday Monday nights, if we can find another team for you to play against.
 Since most summer long weekends are Monday holidays, we do have regular scheduled games on Thursday and Tuesday nights.